gaelanm/uniackelab-thesis/README.md

 ### Executing program

 * From the main directory commandline, execute:

 ```
 Rscript process_GOST.R JOB_ID ORGDB GOID THRESHOLD INPUT_PATH
 ```

 where:
 * *JOB_ID* is a user-generated identifier
-* *ORGDB* is a organisms genome annotation (org.Hs.eg.db for Homo sapiens)
+* *ORGDB* is a organisms genome annotation (ie org.Hs.eg.db, org.Mm.eg.db)
-* *GOID* is one of BP, MF, and CC depending on user interest
+* *GOID* is BP, MF, or CC for specific GO branch
-* *THRESHOLD* is the user-defined cut-off for semantic similarity reduction
+* *THRESHOLD* is the user-defined cut-off for semantic similarity reduction (0.0 - 1.0; higher values reduce the number of parent terms)
-* *INPUT_PATH* is the/file/path/ to a gProfiler GOEA.csv
+* *INPUT_PATH* is the/file/path/ to a gProfiler-generated GOEA.csv
 * Semantic similarity and the reduced GO profile of the input is stored in ./jobs/JOB_ID
-* To quickly visualize the reduced data, execute in commandline:
+* Quickly visualize the reduced data in UNIX:

 ```
 Rscript get_scatter.R path/to/semsim path/to/reducedterms